pgtipping/Synthalyst/memory-bank/activeContext.md

    - Enhanced the visual hierarchy and readability of the scoring rubric
    - Ensured a consistent design language across all tabs (Questions, Evaluation Tips, Scoring Rubric)
    - Location: `nextjs-app/src/app/api/interview-questions/generate/route.ts`, `nextjs-app/src/app/interview-questions/components/InterviewQuestionsForm.tsx`

+4. ✅ UPDATED: Gemini model version in model comparison tool:
+   - Updated the Gemini model to use the latest "gemini-2.0-flash" version in `gemini.ts`
+   - Verified that the model comparison tool in `modelComparison.ts` is correctly using the updated model
+   - Confirmed that all other references to Gemini in the codebase are using the `getGeminiModel()` function
+   - Checked that the enhanced training plan generator in `enhanced-generate/route.ts` is using the updated model
+   - Ensured that environment variables are correctly set up to use the `GEMINI_API_KEY`
+   - This update ensures that all components using Gemini are using the latest model version
+   - Location: `nextjs-app/src/lib/gemini.ts`, `nextjs-app/src/app/model-comparison/modelComparison.ts`, `nextjs-app/src/app/api/training-plan/enhanced-generate/route.ts`

 These changes have successfully fixed the Vercel deployment issues, and the application is now building and deploying correctly with all the new shadcn UI components.
 A thorough code review has confirmed that all components are using the correct imports and there are no remaining instances of the old toast system.